zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 The `my BetterInt $x` part restricts `$x` to contain objects of just `BetterInt` or subclasses.
 The `.= new: 42` in this case is the same as `= BetterInt.new: 42` (it's a shorthand method-call-assign notation, same as `+=` is a shorthand to add to original value).

-If we ever want to change the value, we have to do the same `.= new:` trick again to get a `BetterInt` inside of our container or else, we'll get a fatal error.
+If we ever want to change the value, we have to do the same `.= new:` trick again to get a `BetterInt` inside of our container or else we'll get a fatal error.
 The good news, however, is that math operators work just fine on our new class, and it's even accepted by anything that wants to have an `Int`.
 Here's a sub that expects an `Int` but happily gobbles up our `BetterInt`: